FREQUENTLY ASKED QUESTIONS - Diving In Socorro

 Upon reservation confirmation, we will send you a pre-trip information sheet.
 If you do not receive it, please ask us for it.
 This will describe arrival procedures.
 Basically, for the Socorro Islands arrivals into San Jose Del Cabo airport, once you clear Mexican immigration and collect your bags from the luggage carousel, you will proceed through customs.
 After clearing customs, if our office has arranged for your pre-paid transportation in advance, then just outside the terminal please look for a representative holding a sign which reads “Cabo Seasons”, our local transport company.
 Give that person your name and they will take it from there.
 If you are handling your own transportation into Cabo San Lucas, then look for the “Authorized Taxi” sign inside the terminal where you can purchase shuttle tickets to the hotel where you are staying.
 If you are arriving the same day the boat departs you MUST arrange pre-paid transportation through our office in advance.
 However, we strongly advise you arrive one day before departure.
 It is about a 45 minute ride into Cabo San Lucas.
-On the day of departure, we currently will pick up from three hotels in Cabo San Lucas only.
-These are the Quinta Del Sol, Solmar Suites and Playa Grande Resort & Spa.
-As of 2018, our host hotel will be The Bahia Hotel & Beach House (please see below for hotel information).
-A Solmar V Divemaster will arrive at these properties between 1 – 2 pm depending on the property.
-Our staff will then escort you to the boat about 5 minutes away to start check-in procedures onboard.
+On the day of departure, we provide complimentary pick-up at The Bahia Hotel & Beach House, our Host Hotel.
+We ask that you be in the lobby at 1:00 pm for pick-up between 1 and 2 pm.
+Alternatively, you can make your own way to the Marina and will be met by a Pelagic Fleet Representative at 1:30 pm.
 The Solmar V departs port NO LATER than 4 PM, so please be sure to abide by the times above for a seamless and timely check-in experience for all passengers.